-Dr. Dre Parts Ways With Death Row—Today in Hip-Hop
+Dr. Dre Parts Ways With Death Row Records – Today in Hip-Hop

-1996: Dr. Dre parts ways with Death Row Records.
-The infamous West Coast label was founded in 1991 by Dre and Suge Knight, then the owner of a music publishing company.
-Prior to Death Row, Dre had been singed to Eazy-E's Ruthless Records as a part of the group N.W.A.
-Frustrated with Eazy and N.W.A.'s manager Jerry Heller's business practices, Dre linked up with Knight to start Death Row, with Knight reportedly using strong-arm tactics to appropriate the contracts of Dre, rapper the D.O.C. and singer Michel'le.
+Prior to Death Row, Dre had been signed to Eazy-E's Ruthless Records as a part of the group N.W.A.
+Frustrated with Eazy and N.W.A's manager Jerry Heller's business practices, the veteran producer linked up with Knight to start Death Row.
+Knight reportedly used strong-arm tactics to appropriate the contracts of Dre, rapper the D.O.C. and singer Michel'le.

-However, in 1996, just months after Death Row signed Shakur, Dr. Dre split with the label over a contract dispute.
-Dre would go on to partner with Interscope Records' Jimmy Lovine to found Aftermath Records.
+However, in 1996, just months after Death Row signed Tupac, Dr. Dre split with the label over a contract dispute.
+Dre would go on to partner with Interscope Records' Jimmy Iovine to launch Aftermath Records.

 As we all know, Dre and Jimmy's new label was a runaway success, starting with the compilation album Dr. Dre Presents the Aftermath and an album from rap supergroup The Firm, which consisted of Nas, AZ, Nature and Foxy Brown.
-Aftermath signed Eminem in 1998, he dropped his major label debut The Slim Shady LP in 1999 and took off from there.
-Em lead to the signing of 50 Cent, another rap superstar.
-Scooping up The Game, Kendrick Lamar, and more just sealed the deal, and made Aftermath one of the most successful rap labels ever.
+Aftermath signed Eminem in 1998, he dropped his major label debut, The Slim Shady LP, in 1999 and took off from there.
+50 Cent, another rap superstar, soon followed.
+Scooping up The Game, Kendrick Lamar and more just sealed the deal, and made Aftermath one of the most successful rap labels ever.